py85252876/MMVGM/README.md

 The generated smoke-test helpers are intentionally conservative:

+- `sample_runs/wan_t2v_1_3b.sh` is now the practical first smoke test on DPLab GPUs.
+It targets `Wan2.1-T2V-1.3B` at `832x480` with `--offload_model True` and `--t5_cpu`, which matches the official single-GPU recommendation for the smaller Wan checkpoint.
+The generated `Wan2.1` checklist also preinstalls `torch` before the rest of the requirements and leaves `flash-attn` as an optional post-step, because the upstream code falls back to PyTorch SDPA.
-- `sample_runs/mochi_cli.sh` now defaults to a lighter smoke configuration (`848x480`, `31` frames, `8` steps, fast-mode noise schedule) and uses two visible GPUs by default via `CUDA_VISIBLE_DEVICES=0,1`.
-If you override it down to a single visible GPU, the helper automatically re-enables `--cpu_offload`.
-It still refuses to auto-download `google/t5-v1_1-xxl`;
+- `sample_runs/mochi_cli.sh` now defaults to a lighter smoke configuration (`848x480`, `31` frames, `8` steps, fast-mode noise schedule), but it now defaults to a single visible GPU and fails fast on cards below roughly `60 GB` VRAM instead of spending minutes loading weights only to OOM.
+If you want to try the official multi-GPU Ray path anyway, override `CUDA_VISIBLE_DEVICES` explicitly.
+It still refuses to auto-download `google/t5-v1_1-xxl`; populate that Hugging Face cache explicitly first.
+If your shell already defines `HF_TOKEN_PATH`, the helper preserves it;
-  populate that Hugging Face cache explicitly first.
-If your shell already defines `HF_TOKEN_PATH`, the helper preserves it; otherwise it does not guess a token-file location.
+  otherwise it does not guess a token-file location.
 It also defaults to offline Hub mode so an incomplete cache fails fast instead of silently resuming a huge download.
 By default it stages the Mochi weights and the `google/t5-v1_1-xxl` cache subtree to node-local `/tmp` first; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.
 - `sample_runs/hunyuan_i2v_step_distilled.sh` now checks for the extra text and vision encoders listed in `checkpoints-download.md` before launching, and it defaults to shorter smoke-test settings (`VIDEO_LENGTH=49`, `NUM_INFERENCE_STEPS=8`) unless you override them.
-- `sample_runs/hunyuan_t2v_480p.sh` is the fallback when `FLUX.1-Redux-dev`
+- `sample_runs/hunyuan_t2v_480p.sh` is no longer documented as a `SigLIP`-free
-  access is not approved yet; only the `I2V` path needs the gated `SigLIP` vision encoder.
-It now also verifies the local `scheduler/`, `vae/`, and `transformer/480p_t2v/` checkpoint layout before starting, and defaults to `VIDEO_LENGTH=49` with `NUM_INFERENCE_STEPS=12` for a quicker smoke test.
+  fallback.
+The current upstream `HunyuanVideo-1.5` pipeline unconditionally loads `vision_encoder/siglip`, so both the `T2V` and `I2V` smoke helpers now require the gated `FLUX.1-Redux-dev` access path to be approved first.
+The T2V helper still verifies the local `scheduler/`, `vae/`, `vision_encoder/siglip`, and `transformer/480p_t2v/` checkpoint layout before starting, and defaults to `VIDEO_LENGTH=49` with `NUM_INFERENCE_STEPS=12` for a quicker smoke test.
 The Hunyuan smoke helpers also default to offline Hub mode so missing local files fail immediately instead of falling back to network fetches.
 By default they stage only the required Hunyuan subtrees to node-local `/tmp` before invoking `generate.py`; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.
-The T2V helper no longer passes a literal `--image_path None` string, which would otherwise make upstream `generate.py` mis-detect the run as `i2v` and demand the SigLIP encoder.

 ### Detection and Source tracing model dependencies